 The Community Foundation of Middle Tennessee (the "Foundation") maintains agency investments on behalf of the Organization.
 The investments result from unrestricted amounts transferred by the Organization to the Foundation in prior years.
-The Organization has recorded the related asset "beneficial interest in assets at Community Foundation of Middle Tennessee" in the accompanying combined statement of financial position.
-Changes in the value of the asset are recorded in the accompanying combined statement of activities.
-Net assets related to the investments are reflected as designated by the board as an agency fund in the accompanying combined statement of financial position.
+The Organization has recorded the related asset "beneficial interest in assets at Community Foundation of Middle Tennessee" in the accompanying statements of financial position.
+Changes in the value of the asset are recorded in the accompanying statement of activities.
+Net assets related to the investments are reflected as designated by the board as an agency fund in the accompanying statements of financial position.